Ercolano: Renaissance

 In 1418 Queen Joanna II of Naples granted the Università (villages with local governments) of Torre del Greco, Resina, Portici and Cremano to her favourite Sergianni Caracciolo and later to Antonio Carafa.
 Thereafter these villages remained in the possession of the Carafa family and were subject to events within the family and the wider history of the Kingdom of Naples.

-Resina's main industries were agriculture, fishing (including the collecting of corals, an activity performed alongside the inhabitants of Torre del Greco), and the cutting and carving of volcanic stone.
-In the 16th century the worship of the Madonna di Pugliano, who was venerated in the church of Santa Maria a Pugliano, was so widespread that large numbers of pilgrims flooded in from the surrounding areas.
+Resina's main industries were agriculture, fishing (including collecting corals, an activity also performed by the inhabitants of Torre del Greco), and the cutting and carving of volcanic stone.
+In the 16th century the veneration of the Madonna di Pugliano, who was venerated in the church of Santa Maria a Pugliano, was so widespread that large numbers of pilgrims flooded in from the surrounding areas.
 In 1574 the church was first mentioned as Basilica pontificia; two years later it became the parish church of Resina, the parish also including the neighbouring town of Portici until 1627.

-In 1631 Mount Vesuvius erupted violently after a long dormant period and devastated the surrounding area, killing more than 4000 people and changing the local geography.
+The violent 1631 eruption of Mount Vesuvius took place after a long dormant period and devastated the surrounding area, killing more than 4000 people and changing the local geography.
 The volcano's eruption was its second most destructive ever, exceeded only by the eruption that destroyed Pompeii and Herculaneum in AD 79.
-There were two lava flows that approached Resina but these were kept separate as they flowed around the hill of Pugliano, sparing the houses of the village.
+Two lava flows approached Resina but these were kept separate as they flowed around the hill of Pugliano, sparing the houses of the village.
 One of the flows filled the valley on the western side of the hill and when it solidified the village expanded onto the newly created plain.
 The wide road via Pugliano was built running straight up to the basilica on the top of the hill.

 After about three centuries of feudalism, Resina and its neighbours Portici, Torre del Greco and Cremano liberated themselves from their status as baronial subjects in 1699 by paying 106,000 ducats to the Crown (plus an additional 2,500 ducats for ancillary expenses) as "baronial ransom".
 Resina paid one third of the total amount.
 The event is one of the most memorable in the history of Resina and the neighbouring towns.